N.Y. state police looking for help in cold case with Arvonia connection - Farmville

 An autopsy determined the man most likely died by suicide during the winter of 1985.
 The victim’s teeth were intact with a very small amount of dental work.
 His teeth had excessive wear, which anthropologists described as indicative of a possible foreign diet.
 Anthropologists estimated the victim was between 40 to 60 years old.
 He had a thin build and was approximately 5’5 to 5’9.

-The victim was found wearing a blueish-gray knitted hat, navy blue pants, a gray sweatshirt with red and blue stripes, a blue nylon insulated jacket, and brown leather lace up boots, size 9 ½ or 10.
+The victim was found wearing a blueish-gray knitted hat, navy blue pants, a gray sweatshirt with red and blue stripes, a blue nylon insulated jacket and brown leather lace up boots, size 9 . or 10.
 A brown leather luggage tote bag with orange trim was found with the victim.
-Also present were a pair of non-prescription eyeglasses, with a transparent brown frame.
+Also present were a pair of non-prescription eyeglasses with a transparent brown frame.
 An Adirondack Trailways-Pine Hill Trailways Bus Schedule was found in the property and was most likely printed for public use between December 1985 and January 1986.
 The man is not believed to be local.

 With the help of the Federal Bureau of Investigation (FBI), an age progression of the boy in the photos was created to show what he may look like today.